Ladan-n/DL_Model_OneTextFeature/README.md

-# DL_Model_OneTextFeature
+# Multiclass Prediction Task-One Text Feature
-A deep leanging model is developed using Keras Tensorflow on a multiclass data.
+Machine learning and deep leanging models are developed for a multiclass prediction task.